antonellapasquale22/Japanese_Robot/README.md

 # Japanese_Robot

 There are two arduino boards: one master and one slave.
 Slave board is used to receive signals in order to make the robot move.
-Main folder is for arduino board placed on the head that controls:
+Presentation folder is for arduino board placed on the head that controls:
 1) temperature and sonar sensor
 2) sd card and speaker